“While content is king, a queen, email is needed to complete its kingdom.”

 Context Marketing– What is it?

 Contextual email marketing focuses on delivering personalized experiences to their audience.
 Experienced marketers can all agree that personalization helps consumers feel connected to a brand.
 Other marketers think that personalization is shallow.
-In turn, their audience is numb to effortless campaigns with non-personalised service offers and incessant email solicitations.
+In turn, their audience is numb to effortless campaigns with non-personalized service offers and incessant email solicitations.

 Relevance in Time and Location

 Companies that send last-minute deals in their hometowns are perfect for those who are looking for a bargain for their next weekend getaway.
-However, if the same email was sent to someone who is already on vacation, it leaves the consumer feeling left out from the deal.
+However, if the same email was sent to someone who is already on vacation, it leaves the consumer feeling left out of the deal.
 No personalization efforts are available to them which makes them feel like they’re missing out on a deal.

 Contextual email is the art of understanding preference, time, location, experiences, and instrumental deliveries.
 Content focuses on what is being offered; context is about where and when.
 When marketing understands that context is queen, it will drive customer engagement to the roof.
 It builds brand advocacy and revenue.